-The originating site is the location of an eligible MHCP recipient at the time the service is being furnished via a telecommunication system.
+The originating site is the location of an eligible MHCP member at the time the service is being furnished via a telecommunication system.
 Authorized originating sites are listed below:

 The following provider types are eligible to provide telemedicine services:

-Telemedicine coverage applies to MHCP recipients in fee-for-service programs.
+Telemedicine coverage applies to MHCP members in fee-for-service programs.

 The CPT and HCPC codes that describe a telemedicine service are generally the same codes that describe an encounter when the health care provider and patient are at the same site.
 Examples of telemedicine services include but are not limitied to the following:

-MHCP enrolled providers submit claims for telemedicine services using the CPT or HCPC code that describes the services rendered.
+Submit claims for telemedicine services using the CPT or HCPC code that describes the services rendered.
 Include the GQ modifier when billing for services provided via asynchronous telecommunication.

 Beginning November 1, 2017, all claims for telemedicine services require place of service 02.
 Place of service 02 certifies that the service meets the telemedicine requirements.
 Beginning April 1, 2018, MHCP no longer requires use of the GT modifier on claims for telemedicine services.
-Modifier GQ is still required when billing for telemedicine services.
+Modifier GQ is still required when billing for services via asynchronous telecommunication

 MHCP does not pay an originating site facility fee.
-Services billed on an outpatient claim with the GT or GQ modifier will zero pay.
+Services billed on an outpatient claim with the GQ modifier will zero pay.

-When reporting a service with the GT modifier, you are certifying that you are rendering services to a patient located in an eligible originating site via an interactive audio and visual telecommunications system.
+When reporting a service with place of service 02, you are certifying that you are rendering services to a patient located in an eligible originating site via an interactive audio and visual telecommunications system.

 In addition to other requirements, refer to the following general telemedicine information:

 Two-way interactive video consultation may be billed when no physician is in the ER and the nursing staff is caring for the patient at the originating site.
-The ER physician at the distant site bills the ER CPT codes with the GT modifier.
+The ER physician at the distant site bills the ER CPT codes with place of service 02.
 Nursing services at the originating site would be included in the ER facility code.

-If the ER physician requests the opinion or advice of a specialty physician at a "hub" site, the ER physician bills the ER CPT codes without the GT modifier.
-The consulting physician bills the consultation E/M code with the GT modifier.
+If the ER physician requests the opinion or advice of a specialty physician at a "hub" site, the ER physician bills the ER CPT codes The consulting physician bills the consultation E/M code with place of service 02

 The following limitations apply: